HomeResearch › CBAM Compliance Operations Steel

 2

-Identify all EU-authorised declarants (your EU buyers) and their CBAM declarant status Only authorised CBAM declarants can import CBAM-covered goods into the EU.
-Confirm each EU buyer has obtained authorisation — applications filed by March 31, 2026 allow provisional importing while pending.
+Identify all EU-authorised declarants and verify their legal status Only legally authorised CBAM declarants can confidently import CBAM-covered goods deep into the EU.
+Quickly confirm each EU buyer has officially obtained authorisation.

 Immediate